tbarbasch/Tradeoffs/README.md

 date: Calendar date that data was collected

-ID: a unique identifier for each focal male
+ID: Unique identifier for each focal male

-time: time at the start of the trial
+time: Time at the start of the trial

 bites: Number of bites performed by the focal male during the 5 minute trial